 - Complementary expenditure was given positive impact of marginal weight.

 - There is a potential benefit from additional tourists coming from outside Greater Geelong, with an anticipated 10 per cent (or $140,344) increase in bistro sales.
 However, this new complementary expenditure would be a small amount in the context of Greater Geelong as a whole.

 - Additional employment was given no to marginal weight, and marginal weight.

-- The short term employment benefits associated with the renovations were considered as part of the expenditure on capital works (see above).
-The commission gave this benefit no the marginal weight.
-The longer term employment benefits would see 2.3 EFT staff employed (1 full time and 2 casual positions), with these staff sourced from Greater Geelong.
+- The short-term employment benefits associated with the renovations were considered as part of the expenditure on capital works (see above).
+The commission gave this benefit no to marginal weight.
+The longer term employment benefits would see 2.3 full-time equivalent staff employed (one full time and two casual positions), with these staff sourced from Greater Geelong.
 The commission gave this benefit marginal weight.

 - Community contributions was given positive impact of low weight.

 - The additional community contributions will have a positive economic impact on not-for-profit community and sporting organisations in Greater Geelong.